Please send me information about this trip

 Day 6 Nov 17: Cusco Airport - Lima Airport

 Free morning in Cusco.
-Visit museums, ruins, shops and restaurants of your choice or just sit in the plaza and observe the people.
+Visit coffee shots, museums, ruins and restaurants of your choice or just sit in the plaza and observe the people.
 Our service concludes at the Cusco airport where you will catch your flight to Lima.

-(option to extend 1 day in Lima to for amazing gastronomic experiences with ceviche, pisco and cooking classes)
+(option to extend 1 day in Lima to for amazing gastronomic experiences with world renowned restaurants of your choice)

 Frequently Asked Questions

 What are the benefits of traveling with a renowned gastronomic expert?

 Vriginia Miller brings the foodie experience alive with her passion and enthusiasm for sampling new dishes and exploring culture through the culinary arts.
 Traveling with an expert can enhance the depth of your experience as well as elevate your understanding of the diversity of local ingredients.
 High - altitude Andean cuisine is most noted for fusion of ingredients from coastal / sea level to Amazon / rainforests settings.